top of page

 Chantel

-• PhD Candidate (Psychology)
+• PhD (Psychology) – thesis submitted, awaiting examination

 • RPCc with CPCA